 We're all about spreading the love for yoga and bringing people together!
 We also believe that it is impossible for all people on earth to be as rich in resources as the people in industrialised countries are at the moment.
 The wealthy need to give for everyone to arrive on one level.
 Only then can we all feel as united as we truly are.

-When thinking of Yoga how it is practiced in western countries, we mostly mean Hatha Yoga: A physical practice consisting of Asanas (poses) and controlled breathing.
-Traditionally though Hatha Yoga was a practice to prepare the body for the enlightenment of the mind.
+When thinking of Yoga how it is practiced in western countries, we mostly mean Hatha Yoga: A physical practice consisting of Asanas (poses), focus and control of the breath.
+Traditionally though Hatha Yoga was a practice to prepare the body for meditation.
 In our Hatha Yoga classes we put an emphasis on regaining that spiritual aspect.
 This way you can not only bring your physical practice to the next level, but also your non-physical.

-Vinyasa Yoga is characteristically a faster paced practice of Asanas (poses) that are woven together to a flow of movement with coherent breathing.
+Vinyasa Yoga is characteristically a faster paced practice of Asanas (poses) that are woven together to a flow of movement with coherent breathing (typically one breath - one movement).
 We encourage our students to experience Vinyasa Yoga out of a dancer's perspective, making the practice graceful and fluent.
 Our Vinyasa flows often come with workout elements to strengthen your balance and stamina, the perfect compensation for our modern lives that are far too often seated and inactive.

-With its long held and grounding shapes Yin Yoga is the perfect way to unwind.
+With its longer held and grounding shapes Yin Yoga is the perfect way to unwind.
 Yin Yoga targets fascia, ligaments and meridians and imposes healthy stress on joints and connective tissue.
 Hereby it supports the release of physical and non-physical blockades, leading to more flexibility and relaxation.
+Yin Yoga requires hardly any physical strength and is especially well suited for people recovering from injuries or as a practice shortly before bedtime.

-Aside our traditional Yoga classes we offer classes that are aimed at gaining strength and balance, mostly in combination with achieving a certain advanced Asana (pose), a so-called peak pose.
+We also offer classes that are aimed at gaining strength and balance in a certain way to achieve a certain advanced Asana (pose), a so-called peak pose.
 The practice strengthens specific muscle groups while lengthening others in preparation of a certain goal.
 If you have a pose in mind that you always wanted to master, this might be the class for you.

 Learn everything you need to know about arm balances in Yoga, among other things history, precautions, bandhas (locks), and shoulder integration.
 Gain insight into different popular arm balance postures and variations to master them step by step.

-The workshop is four hours long and includes a warm-up flow, lots of practice and relaxation at the end.
+The workshop includes a warm-up flow, lots of practice and relaxation at the end.

 In our Ashtanga Workshop we discuss the Ashtanga Primary Series with explanations about Ashtanga in general, its history, origin and characteristics.
 Experience Ashtanga practice, learn about common dangers and how you can modify your personal Ashtanga practice to keep it as safe as possible.